By Ivy / Last update October 19, 2022

 Step 6.
 Right-click the system reserved partition again and tap on "Delete Volume" to delete system reserved partition.

-More about Windows move system reserved partition
+FAQs about moving system reserved partition

 1. How do I get my system reserved partition back?